johnmaguire/Cardinal/README.md

 * Get the current weather for a given location
 * Give users' now playing track on Last.fm and compare Last.fm users
 * Send reminder messages
+* Act as a calculator and unit/currency converter
 * ... and more!

 But Cardinal is still in active development!
 Features are being added as quickly as they can be thought up and coded.
 It's also easy to write your own plugins for added functionality!